-We are excited to welcome 112 Young Global Leaders for the Class of 2021.
-From a gender justice and human rights activist to a multi-award winning artist and advocate for indigenous literacy, to a celebrated leader from the world’s youngest country, and leaders from business, civil society, healthcare, and government, meet the new class of YGLs:
+We are excited to welcome 109 Young Global Leaders to the Class of 2022.
+From scientists leading on efforts to address COVID, to activists tackling gender-based violence, artists keeping history and culture alive through music and leaders from business, civil society, academia and government, meet the new class of YGLs:

 Jaideep Bansal is CEO of Global Himalayan Expedition (GHE), an award-winning social enterprise that is bringing technology and tourism together and deploying clean power to remote communities in India.
 He is also a Young Global Leader of the World Economic Forum.
 Under his leadership, GHE has impacted more than 200,000 lives through solar electrification of villages, schools, and health centres across India, while creating meaningful livelihoods through sustainable tourism and creating carbon offset projects through clean cookstoves.
 GHE has been endorsed and acknowledged by the United Nations, World Economic Forum and World Travel & Tourism Council, and has been featured in documentaries by National Geographic and the BBC.
 Bansal’s work on sustainable rural development has inspired many at key international forums such as the G20, Davos, SEforAll and the ADB.
 He has been featured repeatedly at Davos among the top leaders inspiring change in the world.
 Bansal has served as the Foundation Board Member of the Global Shapers Community.
 An Asia Foundation Fellow 2020, he is also an adviser to the Government of India on sustainable development for remote communities of India.